armansimonyan13/design-patterns/visitor/readme.md

 separate lists of type Cow and Horse.
 (Maybe they are sorted by the date they were worked on).

-I desided to expand my business and start to breed sheeps.
+I decided to expand my business and start to breed sheeps.

 ```java
 class Sheep extends Animal {